Protect: protection against SMS fraud

 - Do not send messages from your phone to numbers shown on websites.

-- Avoid transferring any personal data or data required for e-payments (bank card numbers, PIN codes etc.).
+- Avoid transferring any personal data or data required for e-payments (bank card numbers, PIN codes, and so on).

 To disable SMS fraud protection:

 - Go to the Protect tab at the top of the page.

 Follow the same steps to re-enable SMS fraud protection.

 If Yandex blocks your website